MubarizZaffar/ESSEX3IN1-Dataset/README.md

 scenes and low-informative frames.
 Most of the state-of-the-art VPR techniques struggle in catering for these confusing images as shown in our paper.

+The dataset is divided into 2 folders.
+Frame-to-frame correspondence is applicable across query and reference frames.
+Images 0-132 in each combined folder are confusing while images 133-209 are good frames.

 If you use this dataset in your work, please cite our work as below.

 @article{zaffar2018memorablemaps,